 There are some exceptions.
 For example, Original Medicare covers certain dental services that you get while in a hospital.
 But aside from exceptions, seniors on Original Medicare plans are stuck paying for 100% of their dental expenses.

-How to lower your costs: Check out “4 Ways to Get Free or Low-Cost Dental Care.”
+How to lower your costs: Check out “5 Ways to Slash Dental Care Costs.”

 4. Hearing aids

 Some Medicare Advantage plans may pay for hearing aids, but Original Medicare doesn’t cover them.

 So, if you have Original Medicare, you are responsible for 100% of the cost of hearing aids themselves and exams to fit hearing aids.

 Original Medicare generally does cover 80% of the Medicare-approved cost of diagnostic hearing exams — meaning those that a health care provider orders to determine whether you need medical treatment.
 The patient or the patient’s Medigap plan pays the other 20%, though a deductible applies.